pystander/LiteraPy/README.md

 - [x] Temp for less time in re-search

-- [ ] CPython Implementation to improve efficiency
+- [ ] CPython implementation to improve efficiency

 <br/>